webdataset/webdataset/FAQ.md

 ---

-Q: How can I solve the "gopen handler not defined" error when trying to iterate through a locally-stored dataset in WebDataset?
+Q: How can I solve the "gopen handler not defined" error when trying to iterate through a locally-stored dataset in WebDataset on Windows with file paths?

 A: One solution proposed on the WebDataset issue tracker is to use the `file:` scheme in the URL for local addresses, for example